 PAINT THE FIELD: Coach gives a color to each player.
-Every time that they dribble the ball on the field they are “painting” that area with their color.
+Every time they dribble the ball on the field they are “painting” that area with their color.
 Players have to try to paint as much as they can of the grid.